 Navigate to 1200 Market Street, Philadelphia, 19107.

-Parking is available at the hotel for $? per day.
-You may well find other parking accommodations chapter than the hotel, but keep in mind that parking in general in Philadelphia is not cheap.
+Parking is available at the hotel a daily fee.
+You may well find other parking accommodations cheaper than the hotel, but keep in mind that parking in general in Philadelphia is not cheap.
 You may find the following useful in your quest for a stable for your motorized pony:

 Getting Around Philadelphia: